Creating Today’s Leader:

 Leadership and all that jazz!

-Today’s leaders are under extreme pressure; financial, political, ethical, technological, environmental.
-Survival in a troubled world financial system, against a background of dysfunctional political structures requires a new way of thinking and acting.
+Today’s leaders are under extreme pressure; financial, political, ethical, technological, and environmental.
+Survival in a troubled world financial system, against a background of dysfunctional political structures, requires a new way of thinking and acting.

 Improvisation and creativity are at play.

 How can leaders in organisations survive and prosper?
-What actions might cut through stubbornly held positions of tradition, policy or practice?
+What actions might cut through stubbornly held positions of tradition, policy, or practice?
 Is hope alive?
-The limit of command and control measures mostly give way to the superior persuade and influence approach.
+The limit of command and control measures mostly gives way to the superior persuade and influence approach.

 Even in this age of digital transfer, we handle the notes of our national currency every day.
 Hold a banknote to the light to see the watermark.
 Look beyond the obvious in situations where old solutions are no longer effective.